Vi19Z/VI19Z/docs/explanation/context_overflow.md

-# Context Overflow Handling in Julep
+# Context Overflow Handling in VI19Z

-Julep provides mechanisms to handle scenarios where the context size grows beyond the `token_budget` or the model's input limit.
+VI19Z provides mechanisms to handle scenarios where the context size grows beyond the `token_budget` or the model's input limit.
 The behavior is determined by the `context_overflow` setting:

 1. `null` (default):
    - Raises an exception